move-elevator/composer-translation-deepl/README.md

 A lightweight Composer package that automatically completes missing translations in your project translation files.

+> [!warning]
+> This package is in early development stage and may change significantly in the future.
+I am working steadily to release a stable version as soon as possible.

 ## ✨ Features

 * **Automatic Translation** - Uses DeepL API to fill missing translation keys